Majaz: Ae Gham-e-Dil Kya Karun

 Majaz - Ae Gham-e-Dil Kya Karun is a 2017 Indian Hindi-language biographical-drama film directed by Ravindra Singh and produced by Shakeel Akhtar.
 It stars Priyanshu Chatterjee as the titular Majaz, an Indian Urdu poet and Rashmi Mishra as Nazia, his love interest.
 It was released on 20 January 2017.

+Plot

+The film follows the tragic life of renowned poet Asrar-ul-Haq Majaz, whose early fame as a romantic poet is overshadowed by his struggles with alcoholism.
+His downward spiral worsens when he falls in love with a married admirer, leading to a tale of unrequited love, heartbreak, and self-destruction.